Living in Gawler SA: A Local Guide to Lifestyle, Housing & Community

 Where Gawler Is Located

-Gawler is situated approximately 40 kilometres north of Adelaide’s CBD, making it accessible for commuters while still feeling separate from the city.
+Gawler is situated approximately 40 kilometres north of Adelaide’s CBD, and understanding where Gawler is located helps explain why it appeals to commuters while still feeling separate from the city.
 It sits at the northern edge of Adelaide’s metropolitan area and is often considered the transition point between suburban Adelaide and regional South Australia.

 The town is well connected by road and public transport, including a direct train line to Adelaide, which makes daily commuting possible for those working in the city.
 Major arterial roads also link Gawler to surrounding areas such as the Barossa Valley, making it convenient for both work and leisure travel.